turingschool/curriculum/source/projects/the_scale_up.markdown

 pages should have relevant links back to main portions of the site, and should feature a design that follows the overall style/branding of the site.

-#### Background Processing

-At this kind of scale, it won't be tenable to handle any slow task processing during a web request cycle.
-To solve this, we'll need to move these activities into asynchronous background workers using a queuing library such as Resque or Sidekiq.
-Things to background include: sending emails, handling external API requests, order confirmation processing, etc.

 ### Feature Additions -- Supporting Features

 #### Search By Date (HomeAway, HubStub)